Quick Tips for Logistics Professionals

 At the end of the 18-month period, the vessel under temporary admission must:

-– either be placed under another appropriate customs procedure,
+- or be placed under another appropriate customs procedure,

 - or physically leave the territory of the European Union.